 Improving lives through invention

-Documenting the history of invention and inspiring students through hands-on, experiential activities about the invention process
+Documenting the history of invention and inspiring visitors through hands-on, experiential activities about the invention process

-The Smithsonian Institution was one of the Foundation’s earliest collaborators with the establishment of the Jerome and Dorothy Lemelson Center for the Study of Invention and Innovation in 1995.
+With the establishment of the Jerome and Dorothy Lemelson Center for the Study of Invention and Innovation in 1995, the Smithsonian Institution became one of the Foundation’s earliest collaborators.

-As part of the National Museum of American History, the Center has led scholarly studies that document and celebrate the history of invention.
+As part of the National Museum of American History, the Center has led scholarly studies that document and celebrate the history of invention and innovation.

 Spark!Lab